TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

-Python allows the writer of a C extension module to define new types that can be manipulated from Python code, much like the built-in :class:`str` and :class:`list` types.
+Python allows the writer of a C extension module to define new types that can be manipulated kutoka Python code, much like the built-in :class:`str` and :class:`list` types.
 The code for all extension types follows a pattern, but there are some details that you need to understand before you can get started.
 This document is a gentle introduction to the topic.